sweeneychris/TheiaSfM/docs/source/sfm.rst

   Initializes the reconstruction and view graph explicitly.
 This method should be used as an alternative to the Add* methods.

   ..
-NOTE:: The ReconstructionBuilder takses ownership of the reconstruction and view graph.
+NOTE:: The ReconstructionBuilder takes ownership of the reconstruction and view graph.

 .. function:: bool ReconstructionBuilder::BuildReconstruction(std::vector<Reconstruction*>* reconstructions)